 Several major editions offer good Russian dictionaries.
 It is by learning on a regular basis that you can make progress quickly.

 For students in evening classes, summer schools or who take private Russian lessons that roam the corridors of language schools, it can be said that it allows to know your score without having to raise your tone.

 Lets leave the idiomatic expressions aside, it's time to change the chorus!
 Recommended by teachers of all foreign languages, music has linguistic virtues that make it possible to touch the sensitive chord of the learner.

 Indeed, by listening the student has the opportunity to improve his level of Russian while discovering an integral part of the Russian culture that gave birth to composers of legend such as Tchaikovsky, Stravinsky, Shostakovich among others.

 Repeating words and phrases outloud is an excellent memory exercise.
 The Russian pronunciation demands efforts to be done correctly.
-Speaking Russian will help, but listening to Russian is a good first step if you’re not taking language lessons.
+Speaking Russian will help, but listening to Russian is a good first step if you're not taking Russian lessons.